 The top ranked school in the United States for Sociology is University of Pennsylvania.
-Students from the Sociology program at University of Pennsylvania earn 44.7% more than the typical graduate with the same degree.
+Soon after graduating, Sociology students usually earn an average of $44,282 at the beginning of their careers.
 University of Pennsylvania is among the largest schools in Pennsylvania.

 Northwestern University is a good option for students pursuing a Sociology degree.
 After getting their bachelor's degree, Sociology students typically make about $42,490 in their early careers.
-Located in Evanston, Illinois, this university is best suited for students who flourish in a city atmosphere.
+Northwestern University has one of the largest student bodies in Illinois.

 University of Southern California is among your top options if you're planning on studying Sociology.
 Sociology majors from University of Southern California receive an earnings boost of approximately 41.4% over the average earnings of sociology majors.
 Los Angeles, California is an excellent surrounding for college students who get pleasure from the active city life.

 Any student pursuing a degree in Sociology has to look into Princeton University.
-Graduates from the Sociology degree program at Princeton University make 40.8% more than the average college graduate in this field.
+After graduation, Sociology students typically make around $45,713 in the first five years of their career.
 Located in Princeton, New Jersey, Princeton supplies a safe and sound, suburban atmosphere for learners.

 It is hard to find a better school than College of the Holy Cross if you want to study Sociology.
 Soon after graduating, Sociology students typically make an average of $45,122 in the first five years of their career.
 The surrounding area of a big city is great for scholars trying to find adequate prospects for social networking, experience, and exploration.